-201 Queen Street in Moncton is recognized as a Local Historic Place for its architecture and for its association with many of its prominent past owners.
+The O.W.
+Coleman house in Moncton is celebrated as a Local Historic Place for its architectural significance and association with several distinguished past owners.

-This residence is also recognized for its association with Dr. Sherman W. Burgess.
-Dr. Burgess owned and occupied this residence from 1904 until his death in the 1940’s.
-One of the city’s first eye, ear, nose and throat specialists, he was made a Fellow of the American College of Surgeons in his later years.
+The residence is also notable for its connection to Dr. Sherman W. Burgess, who owned and lived in the house from 1904 until his death in the 1940s.
+As one of the city’s first eye, ear, nose, and throat specialists, Dr. Burgess was later made a Fellow of the American College of Surgeons.

-The subsequent owner, Judge Tuttle T. Goodwin, was also a highly respected citizen of Moncton.
-This Probate Court Judge for Westmorland County and former alderman of Moncton served as City Solicitor for nearly 18 years until just prior to his death in 1948.
+Judge Tuttle T. Goodwin, the subsequent owner, was another esteemed Moncton citizen.
+Serving as a Probate Court Judge for Westmorland County and a former alderman of Moncton, he acted as City Solicitor for almost 18 years until shortly before his passing in 1948.

-In 1955, Judge Goodwin’s wife, Georgie, deeded the residence to their daughter, Doris Eleanor Gill.
-Doris’ husband, Bill Gill, is a member of the New Brunswick Sports Hall of Fame, the Nova Scotia Sports Hall of Fame and the Moncton Sports Wall of Fame.
-His achievements as a player include being a member Winnipeg’s Elmwood Millionaires when they captured the Canadian Junior Hockey Championship (Memorial Cup) in 1930-1931.
-He moved to Moncton to help form the legendary local team, the Moncton Hawks.
+In 1955, Judge Goodwin’s wife, Georgie, transferred the property to their daughter, Doris Eleanor Gill.
+Doris’ husband, Bill Gill, is a member of the New Brunswick Sports Hall of Fame, the Nova Scotia Sports Hall of Fame, and the Moncton Sports Wall of Fame.
+As a player, Bill was part of Winnipeg’s Elmwood Millionaires when they won the Canadian Junior Hockey Championship (Memorial Cup) in 1930-1931.
+He later moved to Moncton and helped establish the renowned local team, the Moncton Hawks.

-During his tenure with the Hawks, the team won the Allan Cup in both the 1932-1933 and 1933-1934 seasons.
-His recognition in Nova Scotia is for his work as a coach.
-His wife continued to occupy the home until her death in 2004.
+During his time with the Hawks, the team secured the Allan Cup in both the 1932-1933 and 1933-1934 seasons.
+Bill is also recognized in Nova Scotia for his work as a coach.
+His wife, Doris, continued to reside in the house until her death in 2004.

 This post has already been read 1494 times!